Current Student FAQs

 A: UPIC student support team is hosting drop-in zoom sessions where you can ask any questions you have.
 All students are being regularly updated with the latest guidance from the government.

 Q: I want to return home during the closure, what is the process for deferral of study?

 A: If you wish to return home during the closure and defer your studies, you will need to complete a leave of absence form and return to a member of the student support team.
 A call will then be arranged between yourself and Head of Teaching and Learning to discuss this further.

-Q: What impact will this have on my Tier 4 visa?
+Q: What impact will this have on my Student Route visa?

-A: Due to the current exceptional circumstances, UKVI will not consider it a breach of sponsor duties to offer distance (online) learning to exist Tier 4 students in the UK or who have chosen to return overseas but wish to continue their current studies.
+A: Due to the current exceptional circumstances, UKVI will not consider it a breach of sponsor duties to offer distance (online) learning to existing Student Route visa students in the UK or who have chosen to return overseas but wish to continue their current studies.
 This is currently reviewed on a weekly basis.
 The latest update, 25.04.2020

 Q: I am having issues paying for next semester fees, can you help?